 Successful onboarding has the potential to support company outcomes across four levels.
 Dubbed the “Four Cs” by SHRM, these include compliance, clarification, culture, and connection.
 Compliance refers to teaching basic rules and regulations; clarification refers to related expectations; culture supports organizational norms; and connection references vital relationships and information networks.

 4. You’ll start seeing results sooner.

 Learning how to use new PRM software is important from a “big picture” perspective.
 It has many functionalities, and onboarding can help ensure that team members are familiar with all of them.
 It’s also important in a more immediate sense, however.
 The more comprehensively your indirect sales partners are onboarded to PRM software, the sooner they’ll be able to hit the ground running with it.
 After all, time is money.

 5. Onboarding sets the tone for your relationship with your partners.

 Because indirect sales partners aren’t part of your immediate team, they may feel disconnected from your organization and its mission.
 Onboarding partners to your PRM software demonstrates that you value and support them and their contributions.

 Indirect sales channels and PRM software are both invaluable growth strategies.
-However, many businesses fall short when it comes to leveraging the full potential of both because they fail to follow partner relationship management best practices.
+However, many businesses fall short when it comes to leveraging the full potential of both because they fail to follow partner relationship management best practices or they choose a PRM tool that isn't the right fit for their channel marketing needs.
 PRM software onboarding programs can help you bridge the gap toward optimal outcomes across both of these measures.
 If you have questions about PRM implementation or best practices, contact ManoByte today, and we’ll be there to support you.